Traveling with Pets?

 Clayton, US 70 Highway

 Clayton is known for a variety of parks like Clemmons Educational State Forest, and greenways like the Clayton River Walk on the Neuse, so getting outside with your pets is a breeze in Clayton.
-For some dining options while in Clayton, check out patio seating at Festejos-Mexican Bar and Grill, The Flipside Restaurant and Taproom, and the Cleveland Draft House, and Boulevard West coffee house to choose from.
+For some dining options while in Clayton, check out patio seating at Festejos-Mexican Bar and Grill, the Cleveland Draft House, and Boulevard West coffee house to choose from.
 Accommodations for pets are located in the I-40, Exit 312 area, with a Garner address in the hotel listings.

 For some stops to enjoy along the Beer, Wine and Shine Trail while in Clayton, check out Deep River Brewing and InStill Distillery in Downtown Clayton, they have food trucks and live music with patio seating.